 - positive to negative cycle

-If an alternating current or voltage has frequency of 3 Hz (see diagram below), that indicates its waveform repeats 2 times in 1 second.
+If an alternating current or voltage has the frequency of 3 Hz (see diagram below), that indicates its waveform repeats 2 times in 1 second.

 The more number of cycles per second means the more frequency.